NATS文档

 Cluster URLs

 In addition to a port to listen for clients, nats-server listens on a "cluster" URL (the -cluster option).
 Additional nats-server servers can then add that URL to their -routes argument to join the cluster.
-These options can also be specified in a config file, but only the command-line version is shown in this overview for simplicity.
+These options can also be specified in a , but only the command-line version is shown in this overview for simplicity.

 Running a Simple Cluster